 What We Do - The Bloom Scholarship

-The Bloom scholarship empowers BIPOC girls graduating high school in South Florida and past Bloom alums through a $75,000 annual scholarship fund and
+The Bloom scholarship empowers BIPOC girls graduating high school in South Florida and past Bloom alums through an annual scholarship fund and

 in-depth personal support.